Kitware/CMake/Help/manual/cmake.1.rst

 ``--preset <preset>``, ``--preset=<preset>``
  Reads a :manual:`preset <cmake-presets(7)>` from
  ``<path-to-source>/CMakePresets.json`` and
  ``<path-to-source>/CMakeUserPresets.json``.
-The preset specifies the generator and the build directory, and optionally a list of variables and other arguments to pass to CMake.
+The preset may specify the generator and the build directory, and a list of variables and other arguments to pass to CMake.
 The current working directory must contain CMake preset files.
 The :manual:`CMake GUI <cmake-gui(1)>` can also recognize ``CMakePresets.json`` and ``CMakeUserPresets.json`` files.
 For full details on these files, see :manual:`cmake-presets(7)`.